Boot-time Support Endpoints#

 endpoint is public and does not require an authentication token

-GET /install/head/scyld-install
+GET /install/head/cw-install

 head node.
 This may be useful when automating the creation of multi-head clusters.